nbren12/personal-website/content/post/calling-fortran-from-python.md

 ffibuilder.compile(target="libplugin.dylib", verbose=True)
 ```

 At the top of this module we import the `cffi` package and declare an Foreign-Function-Interface (FFI) object.
-This may seem contrived, but it is just coffee's way of doing things.
+This may seem contrived, but it is just CFFI's way of doing things.
 Next, the `header` string contains a `.h` style header definition of the interface for the function that needs to be called, and the `module` string contains the actually python implementation of this function.
 As we see, the decorator `@ffi.def_extern` is used to mark the hello_world function.
 The `my_plugin` import at the top of `header` is used to access the `ffi` object, which in addition to the having the `def_extern` decorator, also provides methods for dealing with C types, pointers, and etc.
 Then, `ffibuilder.embedding_api(header)` defines the API that the produced library will have, while `embedding_init_code` defines the python code it will contain.